 Settlement & SUBSISTENCE

-Starting around 5,000 BCE, the Jomon developed a more sedentary lifestyle settling into villages; the largest one at the time covered around 100 acres (c.
+Starting around 5000 BCE, the Jomon developed a more sedentary lifestyle settling into villages; the largest one at the time covered around 100 acres (c.
 0.4 km²) and had about 500 people.
-Villages near the sea would have relied heavily on fishing while settlements further inland would adopt a primarily hunting lifestyle.
-In many villages, what are assumed to be, ceremonial stone platforms and storage pits have been found.
+Villages near the sea would have relied heavily on fishing while settlements further inland adopted a primarily hunting lifestyle.
+In many villages, what are assumed to be ceremonial stone platforms and storage pits have been found.
 The initial simple shelters of the villages would soon develop into pithouses built around a central fireplace, with a structure supported by pillars, accommodating around five people each.
-The Jomon people would settle in different areas depending on the changing climate; colder periods would require the proximity of sea as evidenced by much larger mounds of shells and fish bones found compared to warmer periods when the settlement pattern shows a shift to further inland in order to take advantage of the flourishing flora and fauna.
+The Jomon people would settle in different areas depending on the changing climate; colder periods would require proximity to the sea as evidenced by much larger mounds of shells and fish bones found compared to warmer periods when the settlement pattern shows a shift to further inland sites in order to take advantage of the flourishing flora and fauna.

-Along with the change in habitation, the total population underwent significant fluctuation: by 5,000 BCE the population would grow from 20,000 to 100,000, only to grow further to 200,000 by 3,000 BCE before falling back to 100,000 by the end of the period.
-Although the Jomon people had a somewhat sedentary life, the agricultural revolution only came with the introduction of rice farming near the end of the Jomon Period, around 900 BCE when along with advanced metal working techniques it was brought to southwestern Japan from what is today Korea.
+Along with the change in habitation, the total population underwent significant fluctuation: by 5000 BCE the population would grow from 20,000 to 100,000, only to grow further to 200,000 by 3000 BCE before falling back to 100,000 by the end of the period.
+Although the Jomon people had a somewhat sedentary life, the agricultural revolution only came with the introduction of rice farming near the end of the Jomon Period.
+This was around 900 BCE when along with advanced metalworking techniques rice was brought to southwestern Japan from what is today Korea.

-Jomon pottery was made by hand, without the use of a potter's wheel, by building up from the bottom with coils of soft clay mixed with other materials such as fibers or crushed shells.
+Jomon pottery was made by hand, without the use of a potter's wheel, by building up from the bottom coils of soft clay mixed with other materials such as fibers or crushed shells.
 Afterwards, the outside and inside of the pottery were smoothed out by tools and then fired in an outdoor bonfire.
 The remains of the Jomon pottery itself are the oldest pottery to be dated in the world, thousands of pieces of which have been found.
-The pottery used in the earliest part of the Jomon Period, the Incipient (14,500 BCE - 5,000 BCE), had rounded bottoms and were used to cook outside, steadied on top of a pile of stones or sand.
-The next form of pottery, used in the Early Jomon (5,000 BCE - 3,000 BCE), had flat bottoms and was increasingly intended for indoor use.
-In the Middle Jomon Period (3,000 BCE - 1,000 BCE), vessels were more elaborately decorated depicting flames or snakes among other things, and in the Late Jomon Period (1,000 BCE - 300 BCE), the walls of the pottery became thinner and had a wider array of uses.
+The pottery used in the earliest part of the Jomon Period, the Incipient (14500 BCE - 5000 BCE), had rounded bottoms and were used to cook outside, steadied on top of a pile of stones or sand.
+The next form of pottery, used in the Early Jomon (5000 BCE - 3000 BCE), had flat bottoms and was increasingly intended for indoor use.
+In the Middle Jomon Period (3000 BCE - 1000 BCE), vessels were more elaborately decorated depicting flames or snakes among other things, and in the Late Jomon Period (1000 BCE - 300 BCE), the walls of the pottery became thinner and vessels had a wider array of uses.

 RITUALS & Beliefs

 The Jomon have been found to bury infants in large jars, adults inside pits and shell mounds near villages, and place ceremonial offerings and other ornaments in graves from the Middle to Late Jomon Periods.
-Starting sometime in the earlier Jomon phases the clay dogu figurines were made and intially started as flat images ranging in size from three to thirty centimeters, by the Middle Jomon phase the figurines became more widespread and numerous, and by the Late Jomon phase the figurines acquired three dimensional features and many depicted pregnant women as a hope to boost fertility or depicted as regular people and sometimes broken in the belief that any bad luck or illness would pass to the figurine and miss the person it was intended for.
+Starting sometime in the earlier Jomon phases the clay dogu figurines were made and intially started as flat images ranging in size from 3 to 30 centimeters.
+By the Middle Jomon phase the figurines became more widespread and numerous, and by the Late Jomon phase, the figurines acquired three-dimensional features.
+Many such figures depicted pregnant women in the hope of boosting fertility or they depicted regular people which were sometimes broken in the belief that any bad luck or illness would pass to the figurine and miss the living person it represented.
 A common practice for males entering puberty would be ritualistic teeth pulling for unknown reasons.
-In northern Japan, a number of stone circles have been found around villages dating to the Jomon Period, the purpose of which are not known but are theorized to be for a plentiful hunt or fishing.
+In northern Japan, a number of stone circles have been found around villages dating to the Jomon Period, the purpose of which is not known but theorized to be for a plentiful hunt or fishing.

 Transition to the Yayoi

-For most of the Jomon Period, Japan was isolated from the rest of Asia so their culture, society, and technology could be called more original and arguably primitive since they could not gain access to the ideas and technology of other cultures.
+For most of the Jomon Period, Japan was isolated from the rest of Asia so the culture, society, and technology could be called more original and, arguably, more primitive since it could not gain access to the ideas and technology of other cultures.
 It was not until later phases of the period that evidence was found that indicated contact with the mainland such as similar pottery in Korea, and Kyushu, the southernmost island of Japan.
-Jomon people would eventually learn rice growing and metalworking from Korea as well as people who would mix with the natives in more southern regions, and become the modern Japanese people, although a small group of people would maintain a higher percentage of original Jomon DNA far to the north, on the island of Hokkaido.
+The Jomon people would eventually learn rice growing and metalworking from Korea as well as come into contact with people who would mix with the natives in more southern region.
+They would become the modern Japanese people, although a small group would maintain a higher percentage of original Jomon DNA far to the north, on the island of Hokkaido.